Post job

 Implemented the Vision 2000 mainframe application Disaster Recovery process which was performed successfully and completed under our original time estimates.

-Most lead database administrators list "dba," "pl/sql," and "linux" as skills on their resumes.
-We go into more details on the most important lead database administrator responsibilities here:
+Most lead database administrators use their skills in "dba," "pl/sql," and "linux" to do their jobs.
+You can find more detail on essential lead database administrator responsibilities here:

-• Another skill that is quite popular among lead database administrators is detail oriented.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a lead database administrator resume: "working with databases requires an understanding of complex systems, in which a minor error can cause major problems" This example from a resume shows how this skill is used: "designed and developed complex object-oriented client-server and distributed and data warehouse applications. "
+Detail oriented.
+Another skill that relates to the job responsibilities of lead database administrators is detail oriented.
+This skill is critical to many everyday lead database administrator duties, as "working with databases requires an understanding of complex systems, in which a minor error can cause major problems."
+This example from a resume shows how this skill is used: "designed and developed complex object-oriented client-server and distributed and data warehouse applications. "

 Lead Database Administrator Resume